HOA Election by Acclamation Timeline

 Ballots may not be opened before the time and place at which they are publicly tabulated.
 The inspector or designees may verify the member’s information and signature on the outer envelope before the meeting at which ballots are tabulated.

-All votes must be counted and tabulated by the inspector of elections (or designees of the inspector) in public at a properly noticed open meeting of the board or members.
+All votes must be counted and tabulated by the inspector of elections (or the inspector's designees) in public at a properly noticed open meeting of the board or members.
 Any candidate or other member of the association may witness the tabulation of votes.
 (Civ.
-Code § 5120(a).)
+Code § 5120(a))

 Membership Meeting

 Voting Deadline.
-The voting deadline can precede the annual meeting by a day or two.
+The voting deadline can be set a day or two before the annual meeting.
 Ballots can then be brought to the meeting, opened, and tallied.

 Chair of the Meeting.
 The president chairs the meeting unless the president or the board decides otherwise.

 Business Limited by the Agenda.
-Notice of meetings must specify those matters that will be presented for action by the membership.
+Notice of meetings must specify the matters to be presented for action by the membership.
 (Civ.
-Code § 5115.)
-Business at the meeting is limited to noticed items only; no other business may be transacted.
+Code § 5115) Business at the meeting is limited to items on the notice; no other business may be transacted.
 (Corp.
-Code § 7511(a).)
-The same applies to electronic voting.
+Code § 7511(a)) The same applies to electronic voting.
 Once the quorum is established, a substantive vote of the members may not be taken on any issue other than those specifically identified in the electronic vote.
 (Civ.
-Code § 5105(i)(8).)
+Code § 5105(i)(8))

 Who May Attend.
 Associations can restrict attendance at membership meetings to members only.
-Members may not send non-members by making them proxyholders.
+Members may not send non-members to serve as proxyholders.
 They can designate only members to attend in their place.
 (Civ.
-Code § 5130(a)(1).)
+Code § 5130(a)(1))

 Meeting Minutes RequiredCorporations Code § 8320(a)(2) requires "Each corporation shall keep . . . minutes of the proceedings of its members, board, and committees of the board . . . ."